 So, all in all, a washing machine is a mold creator!

 This is why it’s essential to clean it regularly and maintain it for the sake of clean clothes and a healthy washer.

 washing machine smells

 The main issue with a smelly washing machine is that it makes clothes smell bad too.
-This is the opposite result of what we’re after when washing our clothes!
+That mildewy smell is then transferred to our closets and dresser drawers.

 Another concern is the underlying damage of mold and mildew, as well as soap suds and lint build-up.